bennettslin/yearlings_bobtail_app/TEMP_NOTES.md

 # Dot colouring
 * Fine tune colours
-* Delete dot colours in colours files
-* Make hovered dots lighter in colour
-* Raise dot sequences in annotations as well, make them a tab?
+* Raise dot sequences in annotations as well.

-    * Box shadow on annotation cards doesn't include corners
+# Animation desired behaviour
+* Sky animations
+* Make small bubbles and sketches come down from top as well.
+    * Stagger small bubbles.

+# Bugs
 * Where did "down the steps" go in Grasshoppers?
     * Confirm that no other wormholes are missing.

-# Animation desired behaviour
-* Sky animations
 * Blocker bug: Presences sometimes lose their floor zIndex?
 (This does happen in production as well.)
 * Minor bug: Why do Sasha first scene puppets not bounce?
-* Make small bubbles and sketches come down from top as well.
-    * Stagger small bubbles.

 # Nice UI TODO:
 * Make club walls striped.